frankburgs/main/other-markdowns/kitchen.md

 - Stainless steel (pots for liquids, utensils, strainers, spatulas)
 - Wood (spatulas, cutting board, coasters)

-# Tea
-- Tamarind pods
-- Ginger root
-- Cinnamon sticks
-- Star anise
-- Cardamom
-- Other seedy things
-- Pulp from juicing
-- Garden items:
-- lemon grass, aloe,
-- Leave 1" from brim top for boiling.
-- Add mate sticks after boils for energy drink.
-- Liquid will adhere to surfaces more while hot and drip, as well as deteriorate strainers so best wait til cool to drink.
-- Mix half mason jar with water & honey.

 # Safety
 - Handle raw meats last when working in kitchen.
 - Do not stir liquids in mason jars with metal utensils.
 - Knifes, fire, hot liquids, raw meats, expired foods.
+- Most items peeled if easy to do (not tomatoes).

 # Practices
-- Try keeping bones in frozen container for bone broth until enough to boil.
+- Try keeping bones in frozen container until enough to boil.

 # Recipes
 ## Guacamole